Summary

 As chair of the Senate Committee on Banking, Housing, & Urban Affairs, Shelby opposed legislation that would have permitted additional competition in the title insurance industry.[30]

-Shelby co-chairs the Congressional Privacy Caucus and Zero Capital Gains Tax Caucus.[31]
-He is also the Senate co-chair of the National Security Caucus and a member of the National Republican Senatorial Committee and the Senate Centrist Coalition.[31]
+Shelby co-chaired the Congressional Privacy Caucus and Zero Capital Gains Tax Caucus.[31]
+He was also the Senate co-chair of the National Security Caucus and a member of the National Republican Senatorial Committee and the Senate Centrist Coalition.[31]

 In March 2009, as the Obama administration was expected to reverse limits on embryonic stem-cell research imposed by the Bush administration, Shelby said, "My basic tenet here is I don't think we should create life to enhance life and to do research and so forth.
 I know that people argue there are other ways.
 I think we should continue our biomedical research everywhere we can, but we should have some ethics about it."[32]
 Later that month, he was one of 14 senators to vote against a procedural move that essentially guaranteed a major expansion of a national service corps.
 The Congressional Budget Office estimated the bill's cost for the fiscal year 2010 of $418 million and around $5.7 billion for 2010 through 2014.[33]